Select Language

 1. Introduction & Overview

-The integration of solar photovoltaic (PV) power into industrial processes is a key strategy for reducing greenhouse gas emissions and enhancing sustainability.
+The integration of photovoltaic (PV) solar power into industrial processes is a key strategy for reducing greenhouse gas emissions and enhancing sustainability.
 However, the inherent intermittency and variability of solar energy pose significant challenges for grid stability and reliable energy supply.
 Accurate short-term prediction of PV power generation is therefore critical for effective energy management, load balancing, and operational planning.

 2. Methodology

-2.1 Data and Input Features
+2.1 Data & Input Features

 2.2 Feature Construction with Chebyshev Polynomials